-What should I do if I find out that my child is using cannabis
+What should I do if I find out that my child is using drugs

-What should I do if my child is using cannabis?
+What should I do if my child is using drugs?

 Don't panic and try not to overreact.
 A hostile confrontation won’t help.
 Get the facts about drugs so you can begin to talk with your child about them.
 Tell them what you have learned.
 Be open with your child about how you feel about their drug use.
 Try to keep the lines of communication open – better to know than not!